 Advantages and Disadvantages of Concentrated Marketing

-Concentrated marketing, the main purpose of which is to create an offer for one specific segment, brings several benefits for small companies.
+Concentrated marketing, the main purpose of which is to create an offer for one specific segment, comes with several benefits for small companies.
 The strategy allows small businesses and startups to function even with limited resources.
 Some other advantages of concentrated marketing include:

-- the opportunity to analyze and understand the needs and wants of a selected audience segment;
+- the opportunity to analyze and understand the needs and wants of a select audience segment;

 - a company can become a professional in meeting the needs of a certain segment of customers;